The Electrical and Computer Engineering department offers two graduate degree programs:

 - PhD Program: December 31

-- MEE Program: The Fall MEE deadline is January 9
+- MECE Program: The Fall MEE deadline is January 9

-Notice of acceptance for fall PhD and MEE admission is usually made by April 15.
+Notice of acceptance for fall PhD and MECE admission is usually made by April 15.

 In the selection of prospective graduate students in the Department of Electrical and Computer Engineering, all available material is carefully evaluated, particularly: